V1vek-kushwaha/V1vek-kushwaha/README.md

 </div>

-### <div align="center">Hi there! 👋 I'm Vivek, a passionate MERN Stack Developer with a love for building dynamic and scalable web applications. 🚀</div>
+### <div align="center">Hi there! 👋 I'm Vivek, a passionate Full Stack Developer with a love for building dynamic and scalable web applications. 🚀</div>

-- 🔭 I’m currently working on Gaming Web App
+- 🔭 I’m currently working on Gen Ai

 - 🌱 I’m currently learning GraphQL and Docker